 If you live in a mutual recognition state (more about those later), there are still some requirements that must be met in order to reciprocate your license.

-2. You must pass the 40-question Florida laws portion of the state real estate exam with a grade of at least 30 points.
+- You must pass the 40-question Florida laws portion of the state real estate exam with a grade of at least 30 points.
+You will also need to make sure you have the appropriate level of professional liability insurance to practice real estate in Florida.

 Which states have or do not have real estate license reciprocity with Florida?

 Georgia is one of the states in the mutual recognition agreement with Florida.
 In order to qualify, you must be at least 18, hold a high school diploma or equivalent, and not be a resident of Florida at the time of application.
-Full list of qualifications can be found here.
+Even if you meet all the requirements for licensure, it is important to make sure you have the proper business liability insurance in place.

 Florida does not offer mutual recognition with North Carolina.
 If you hold a North Carolina real estate license consider looking into the two-year licensing exemption described earlier in this article, or pursue a sales associate license.